noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
-  Refers to the correlation between the exterme events or outliers of
+  Refers to the correlation between the extreme events or outliers of the strategy and the market.
+The market will depend on the geography where the strategy is denominated and the market traded
   ### Formula(words)
+  1. Standardise the returns for series $i$ at each time $t$, Z_{i, t} where i is the `strat` or `mkt`:
+  2. Find the weighted average portfolio returns, $Z_p$:
+  3. Find the mean of all the return series, $\ \mu_i $:
   $\ Average \space Losing \space Month = \frac{R_1 + R_2 + ... + R_W}{W} $
   $R_w$: Represents the negative returns for month $w$
   ### Formula(code)